-Bernard J. Tyson is chief executive officer of Kaiser Permanente, one of America’s most innovative integrated health care providers and not-for-profit health plans.
+Bernard J. Tyson is the chairman and chief executive officer of Kaiser Permanente, one of America’s leading integrated health care providers and not-for-profit health plans.
 With annual operating revenue of more than $50 billion, Kaiser Permanente serves 9.1 million members in eight states and the District of Columbia.

-Tyson has been a strong advocate for the elimination of health care disparities among individuals by using data aggregated from members’ electronic medical records to determine the most effective treatment for optimal outcomes.
-He is dedicated to upholding Kaiser Permanente’s mission to provide high-quality, affordable health care services for all the organization’s members and to improve the health of members and communities served.
+Tyson has been a strong advocate for the elimination of health care disparities among individuals by promoting the use of aggregated data from members’ electronic medical records to determine the most effective treatments for optimal clinical outcomes.
+He is also dedicated to upholding Kaiser Permanente’s mission to provide high-quality, affordable health care services for the organization’s members and to improve the health of its members and the communities it serves.

 Tyson has served in roles from hospital administrator to division president, leading Kaiser Permanente’s business in California and in its other regions.
 During his tenure as executive vice president for Health Plan and Hospital Operations, Tyson was responsible for both the care and health care coverage for members within one of the nation’s largest health plans and hospital systems — now 38 Kaiser Permanente-owned hospitals and more than 600 medical offices across America.